Tsunghao-C/Common-Course/ft_printf/README.md

+# 42 Common Core Project - ft_printf

+## Objective

+1. Replicate the printf function in the library stdio.h.
+2. For mandatory part, only replicate the the specifiers of c, i, u, d, x, X, p, and %.
+3. For bonus part, need to add the flags of '-', '.', '0', '+', ' ', '#', and the minimun length.

+## Key Concept

+1. Variadic Functions
+2. Understanding of put_number_base
+3. Understanding of data type (ex. unsigned number vs signed number)
+4. [Optional] Using typedef struct for flags management.

+Note:
+    I didn't know the method of creating a struct to store and manage flags.
+It should be a more clever and stuctured wya to handle the flags.
+So instead, I used arrays to store the flags and created way much more helper functions for the bonus part.

 ## Flags in printf (from chatGPT)

 The `+` and space (` `) flags are only applicable to signed integer conversions (`d` and `i`) and floating-point conversions (`f`, `e`, `g`).
 They do not have any effect on unsigned conversions (`u`, `o`, `x`, `X`).
 The `+` flag forces a sign (`+` or `-`) to be shown before the number, and the space flag inserts a space before positive numbers.
 These are irrelevant for unsigned integers since they are always non-negative.